cgshep/voyager-cpu/README.md

 + Supports the RV32I ISA using a non-pipelined CPU with a single-cycle instruction fetch, decode, and execution stage.
 + A simple virtual RAM into which test programs (ELF binaries) are loaded.
   -  The [official RISC-V ISA tests](https://github.com/riscv-software-src/riscv-tests/) can be used for this purpose.
 Some test binaries are redistributed separately under `tests/official-test-binaries/`, which are covered under a separate [LICENSE](./tests/official-test-binaries/LICENSE.md).
-+ A basic REPL for viewing register and RAM contents, and executing the next or N cycle(s).
++ A basic REPL for viewing register and RAM contents, and executing the next N cycles.
 + MIT license.

 ## Usage